My Most Embarrassing Climbing Story

 Legs shaking, I made my walk on the granite plank of death.

-I death gripped the line with my rope burned hands to the next belay station.
+Death gripped the line with my rope-burned hands to the next belay station.
 George asked, “What took so long?”
-Too embarrassed to admit what just happened, I answered, “I was enjoying getting beaten with hail.”
+Too embarrassed to admit what happened, I answered, “I was enjoying being beaten with hail.”

 We all made it to the bottom, the sky cleared, and we chuckled the rest of the trip at my expense.